Security

 Why Local-First AI Agents Are the Future (And Why It Matters for Your Privacy)

 AI agents that control your computer need access to everything on your screen.
-Here is why where that data gets processed - locally or in the cloud - is the most important question you should be asking.
+Here is why where that data gets processed - locally or in the cloud - is the

 How to Keep Your .env Files Safe from AI Coding Agents